 The RERF, which became fully operational in April 2016, now manages all of Leeds black bin rubbish and can manage up to 214,000 tonnes of waste per year.
-The state-of the-art facility separates and sorts out recyclable materials such as plastics, ferrous metals, non-ferrous metals and paper/card.
+The state-of the-art facility separates and sorts out recyclable materials such as ferrous metals and non-ferrous metals.

 The remaining waste is then burnt under tightly controlled conditions to produce energy.
 The RERF provides enough electricity to continuously power 22,000 homes via the National Grid.